sidebase/nuxt-auth/docs/guide/local/quick-start.md

 Each endpoint, consists of an object, with a `path` and `method`.
 When a user triggers an action inside your application a request will be made to each endpoint.
 When a request is made to the `getSession` endpoint, a token will be sent as a header.
 You can configure the headers and token below.

-In the example above, we define a runtimeConfig value with the `baseURl` using the originEnvKey, which results in requests being made to the following urls:
+In the example above, we define a [runtime config](https://nuxt.com/docs/guide/going-further/runtime-config) value with the `baseURL` using the `originEnvKey`, which results in requests being made to the following URLs:

 - **Sign in:** `/api/auth/login` (POST)
 - **Sign out** `/api/auth/logout` (POST)